spencerhcheng/holberton-system_engineering-devops/w2/d4/lecture_notes.md

 If you run this code, you'll see that it prints `undefined says Hi.`.
 Why is that?
 Let's remember what `this` evaluates to: the object that is calling the function.
-When we assign the function object to a variable, we detach it from the object; therefore, when we call the function and it evaluates `this`, it no longer references that function, so what does it reference...
+When we assign the method to a variable, we detach it from the object; therefore, when we call it and it evaluates `this`, it no longer references its original object, so what does it reference...

 * A function/method (`myFunc`) that is called like `someObj.myFunc()`, the `this` will reference `someObj`.

-* A function/method (`myFunc`) that is called like `myFunc()`, the `this` will reference the global object.
+* A function (`myFunc`) that is called like `myFunc()`, the `this` will reference the global object.

 Let's attach a `name` to the global object and try to run the earlier code again